Manhattan Project: Bombings

-On the morning of 9 August 1945, a second B-29 (Bockscar), piloted by the 393d Bombardment Squadron's commander, Major Charles W. Sweeney, lifted off with a Fat Man on board.
+On the morning of 9 August 1945, the Bockscar, a second B-29 piloted by the 393d Bombardment Squadron's commander, Major Charles W. Sweeney, lifted off with a Fat Man on board.
 This time, Ashworth served as weaponeer and Kokura was the primary target.
-Sweeney took off with the weapon already armed but with the electrical safety plugs still engaged.
 When they reached Kokura, they found cloud cover had obscured the city, prohibiting the visual attack required by orders.
-After three runs over the city, and with fuel running low, they headed for the secondary target, Nagasaki.
+After three runs and with fuel running low, they headed for the secondary target, Nagasaki.
 Ashworth decided that a radar approach would be used if the target was obscured, but a last-minute break in the clouds over Nagasaki allowed a visual approach as ordered.
 The Fat Man was dropped over the city's industrial valley midway between the Mitsubishi Steel and Arms Works in the south and the Mitsubishi-Urakami Ordnance Works in the north.
-The resulting explosion had a blast yield equivalent to 21 kilotons of TNT, roughly the same as the Trinity blast, but was confined to the Urakami Valley, and a major portion of the city was protected by the intervening hills, resulting in the destruction of about 44% of the city.
-The bombing also crippled the city's industrial production extensively and killed 23,200–28,200 Japanese industrial workers and 150 Japanese soldiers.
+The resulting explosion had a blast yield equivalent to 21 kilotons of TNT, roughly the same as the Trinity blast, but was confined to the Urakami Valley, and a major portion of the city, including the city center, was protected by the intervening hills.
+About 44% of the city was destroyed, and estimates of casualties range from 40,000 to 80,000 people killed and at least 60,000 injured.
 Overall, an estimated 35,000–40,000 people were killed and 60,000 injured.

 Groves expected to have another atomic bomb ready for use on 19 August, with three more in September and a further three in October.
 Two more Fat Man assemblies were readied, and scheduled to leave Kirtland Field for Tinian on 11 and 14 August.
 At Los Alamos, technicians worked 24 hours straight to cast another plutonium core.
 Although cast, it still needed to be pressed and coated, which would take until 16 August.
 It could therefore have been ready for use on 19 August.

-On 10 August, Truman secretly requested that additional atomic bombs not be dropped on Japan without his express authority.
-Groves suspended the third core's shipment on his own authority on 13 August.
+On 10 August, Truman was informed that another bomb was being prepared.
+He ordered that no additional atomic bombs could be used without his express authority.
+According to Henry A. Wallace, Truman told his cabinet that "the thought of wiping out another 100,000 people was too horrible.
+He didn't like the idea of killing, as he said, 'all those kids.'"
+Groves suspended the third core's shipment on 13 August.

-On 11 August, Groves phoned Warren with orders to organize a survey team to report on the damage and radioactivity at Hiroshima and Nagasaki.
+On 11 August, Groves phoned Warren with orders to organize a survey team to report on the damage and radioactivity at Hiroshima and Nagasaki as soon as the war ended.
 A party equipped with portable Geiger counters arrived in Hiroshima on 8 September headed by Farrell and Warren, with Japanese Rear Admiral Masao Tsuzuki, who acted as a translator.
 They remained in Hiroshima until 14 September and then surveyed Nagasaki from 19 September to 8 October.
-This and other scientific missions to Japan provided valuable scientific and historical data.
+This and other scientific missions to Japan provided valuable data on the effects of the atomic bomb, and led to the creation of the Atomic Bomb Casualty Commission.